Joseph T. Collins: Early life

 Collins recounted his early life in a 1997 interview: He was born to Luvadelle Bernice Collins of Crooksville, Ohio (homemaker), and a podiatrist, Joseph T. Collins (Cleveland College of Podiatry).
-He had two brothers, Jerry (US Navy) and Jeffery who were three and 16 years younger than he, respectively.
+He had two brothers, Jerry (US Navy) and Jeffery (US.Navy) who were three and 16 years younger than he, respectively.
 He and his brother were excluded from Boy Scouts for being "too rowdy".
 (Despite this, in his adult life he was a supporter of the Scouts and served on the Friends of Hidden Valley Girl Scout Board of Directors in Lawrence).
 He caught his first snake, a queen snake, in a tin can around the age of 10-13.
 He had an avid interest in animals and collected so many animals, which he and his brothers housed in their backyard, that the City of Cincinnati shut them down for operating a zoo without a license.
 "You could get anything you wanted in those days," said Collins in regard to kinds of animals.
 At the time he had saved up $40 to buy an African Lion (price = $50).